ankitpriyarup/Coding_Notes/semester/oops.md

 #### Dynamic Binding

+* Dynamic binding or late binding is the mechanism a computer program waits until runtime to bind the name of a method called to an actual subroutine
 * Binding refers to the linking of a procedure call to the code to be executed in response to the call.
 * Code associated with given procedure call is not known until the time of the call at run-time.
 * Runtime-Polymorphism.
-* Also known as late binding

 | Compile Time Polymorphism | Run Time Polymorphism |
 | :--- | :--- |